ArnoldDP/OStim-Community-Modlist/README.md

 OCM is meant to expand on Skyrim with more modern RPG elements while simultaniously making the world feel more dynamic, lifelike, and immersive.
 This doesn't necessarily mean "vanilla+" though, think of it more as a "Skyrim 2".

+### Graphics

+Graphics are a focal point for just about every list and this is no exception.

+With the rebuild, I decided to use NGVO as a base to save time.
+NGVO is a graphics focused list created by the incredibly dedicated author of Lorerim.
+Obviously there will be some differences considering the changes that needed to be made for Community Shaders and Seasons of Skyrim, but a majority of the graphics enhancements were left alone.

 ### Gameplay Overview

 While the list is Simonrim based for the most part, there are a few more "aggressive" gameplay overhauls such as Gods and Worship or the plethora of survival changes.
 These mods serve to make some of the more overlooked aspects of the game a bit more important.
 The game will also be a bit more difficult but not nearly as hard as many of the soulslike lists out there.
 I think the term "souls-lite" describes it almost perfectly, not quite as punishing as something like Bloodborne but not as uninteresting as...
 Skyrim.